-To integrate New Relic and webhooks with your monitoring system, reach out to MetricFire.
+To integrate New Relic and webhooks with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating New Relic and webhooks and how that can support your monitoring system.

 New Relic is a monitoring tool that can deliver useful insights about both past and real-time reliability and performance of applications.
 When you use this service to make sure your web or mobile app is working properly, you’ll get access to the information you need to improve app performance.
 Not only is New Relic compatible with all programming languages and easy to use to improve your app from anywhere, but it’s also simple to install.
 In fact, it takes only minutes to get it up and running so you can start getting insights today.

 Some examples of the information you’ll get from New Relic include page load times, errors, browser usage, flow of web transactions, and more.
 When you view your dashboard, you’ll be able to see your app’s performance from the point of view of users, making it easy to detect and fix any issues right away.
 So if you want transparency into how your app is performing — either in real-time or historically — New Relic can help.